inko-lang/inko/README.md

     let x: Dynamic = something

-Dynamic typing does not automatically allow the reassignment of variables, for this you will need to use the `var` keyword:
+Dynamic typing does not automatically allow the reassignment of variables, for this you will need to use `let mut`:

-    var x = 10
+    let mut x = 10
     x = 20

 ## Optional Values